IBM-Cloud/observability-teams/README.md

 ### Deploy the application

-1. From a terminal window, change to the `monitoring-sysdig-teams` directory.
+1. From a terminal window, change to the `monitoring-teams` directory.
 2. Enable tracing (optional):
     ```sh
     export TF_LOG=TRACE